The Original Windmill Builder

 John was born in 1818, the eldest of what was to be a large family.
 His father James owned property in Cornersville, several miles west of Spocott in Dorchester County.
 James worked the land and built ships.
 As the eldest John started learning his father’s trade at an early age.
 As a young man he was of impressive stature and very strong.
 Shipbuilding and farming suited him well.
 Opportunities for schooling were extremely limited, but John was an avid reader.
 He soon became well versed in History, Theology, and Philosophy.
 Even at an early age, he showed the intelligence, leadership, and determination which were to be his trademark throughout life.

-As the family grew in size John was called upon more and more to take a leadership role in the family.
+As his family grew in size John was called upon more and more to take a leadership role in the family.
 He was grown and married before his youngest sibling Cornelia was born.
 It was to be a family of 13 with 6 boys and 7 girls.
 One brother Jeremiah died at a young age in 1833, but the rest were healthy and strong.
 He quickly learned the shipbuilding trade, working with his father, who had been an only child.
 In 1843 he married Rebecca Beckwith, also from the same area.
 Rebecca was a distant cousin because John also was descended from Henry Beckwith, another early Dorchester County settler.
 They were to have 10 children, but tragically lost many at an early age.
 Their first child Rebecca died soon after birth, and of their 5 sons and 5 daughters, only 3 would outlive their father.
 John was an incredibly strong person with deeply religious convictions, and he always remained the patriarch of the family.

 Shipbuilding Period (1847 – 1860):

 This was one of the periods in Spocott history where the property was the hub of activity.
 The three brothers all began their shipbuilding operation while in their 20’s and very quickly became extremely busy.
 John and William took charge of the shipbuilding operation while Nehemiah frequently took over as master of one of the ships, traveling up and down the Atlantic Coast.
 The shipyard built primarily two-masted schooners, and we have the record of many of the shipbuilding related transactions recorded in John’s Cash Book.
 The Spocott Shipyards were located south of the main house on Gary’s Creek, at the head of the Little Choptank River.
-John told his son, George L. Radcliffe, that one of the ships built at Spocott actually traveled completely around the globe.
-Unfortunately the name of this ship was not passed on to George.

 As quickly as the Radcliffe Shipyards rose in fame, so they quickly came to an end in 1860.
 Several factors may have been at play.
 First and foremost, William Harris Radcliffe purchased a property, Unity Hill, on Lee’s Creek on the other side of the property, He began and continued shipbuilding there for a number of years.
 Nehemiah joined the Confederate Navy almost as soon as the Civil War commenced and was wounded in action in 1864 and died on the way home.
 John, from 1860 on, put all his energies into farming and construction around the property.